Dukepq/ue-camera-script/README.md

 For the script to set the camera rotation you'll need the UE DebugCameraController object id, which can be found by opening the console and entering the `ToggleDebugCamera` command, then entering the `GetAll DebugCameraController` command.
 This should list out all DebugCameraController objects.

-NOTE: Whenever possible it is best to disable unecessary effects, such as vignetting, inside of the engine itself, instead of attempting to compensate for them after the screenshots were taken.
+NOTE: Whenever possible it is best to disable unnecessary effects, such as vignetting, inside of the engine itself, instead of attempting to compensate for them after the screenshots were taken.
 For example, you could pass `r.Tonemapper.Quality 0` to completely disable tone mapping effects, such as vignetting.

 ### setting constants